-- 1. A new access road to the Hill 1835 project area should be established from the end of the Wilber Creek mine road.
-This will eliminate the need for access along the Alveska Pipeline road corridor.
+1. A new access road to the Hill 1835 project area could be established from the end of the Wilber Creek mine road.
+This will eliminate the need for access along the Alyeska Pipeline road corridor.
 The new access, estimated at 4.5 miles of new road, has the advantages of southerly-facing aspect (no permafrost), moderate to flat road grades and currently existing access to the paved Elliott Highway.
 This route also will have the advantage of traversing the left limit of lower Wilber Creek, an area where historic lode gold prospects have been reported but not evaluated.
 Permitting for this road is complete.
 This phase of work is not success-dependent on any other work recommended for the Shorty Creek project.
-The estimated cost of this program, including labor, permitting, heavy equipment rental, fuel and all consumables is US\$100,000.
-Alternatively, if the road is not built, a helicopter supported program will cost about the same (\$100,000).
-The advantage of the road is clear in that it is a one-time cost (although there will be maintenance), and can be used to support the project if it grows and also can be used over multiple years. - 2.
-Reconnaissance exploration on both the original and the new claim blocks, to include prospecting and mapping of ridgelines, stream sediment, and soil sampling where warranted.
-Mapping and sampling is recommended in prospective areas along the length of the new access road outlined above.
-Efforts should include infill soil sampling on the existing soil grids; and soil sampling along the northeastern and southwestern extensions of the Hill 1835, Hill 1870, Hill 1710, and Hill 1890 anomaly areas.
-Induced polarization geophysics is recommended to extend the grid coverage along the northeastern and southwestern extensions of the Hill 1870, Hill 1710, and Hill 1890 anomaly areas.
-Daily field work will be on foot or supported by 4WD ATV were possible.
-All samples should be assayed for gold by fire assay techniques with each sample also analyzed for a multielement suite by ICP methods using 4-acid digestion procedures.
-This phase of work is not success-dependent on any other work recommended for the Shorty Creek project.
-The estimated cost of this program, including labor, assays, camp, equipment, fuel and all consumables is US\$200,000.
+The estimated cost of this program, including labor, permitting, heavy equipment rental, fuel and all consumables approximately US\$100,000.